ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 ## Configuring the Context Menu

-You can customise the context menu by providing a `getContextMenuItems()` callback.
-Each time the context menu is to be shown, the callback is called to retrieve the menu items.
-This allows the client application to display a menu individually customised to each cell.
+You can customise the context menu in one of two ways:

+1. Set `colDef.contextMenuItems`.
+This can either be a list of menu items, or a callback which is passed the list of default menu items.
+2. Set the grid option `getContextMenuItems()`.
+This callback will be passed the list of default menu items as well as the column.

+Note that `colDef.contextMenuItems` will take priority over `getContextMenuItems()`.

-The result of `getContextMenuItems(params)` should be a list with each item either a) a string or b) a `MenuItemDef`.
-Use 'string' to pick from built in menu items and use `MenuItemDef` descriptions for your own menu items.
+The menu item list should be a list with each item either a) a string or b) a `MenuItemDef` description.
+Use 'string' to pick from built-in menu items (listed below) and use `MenuItemDef` descriptions for your own menu items.

+<api-documentation source='column-properties/properties.json' section='columns' names='["contextMenuItems"]'></api-documentation>

 <api-documentation source='grid-options/properties.json' section='accessories' names='["getContextMenuItems"]' ></api-documentation>